Chapter 5:

 But I will need to be careful not to offer any information freely.
 Trying to keep my background as hazy as possible is key.

-After the initial contact, what’s the next step?
-I need a purpose, a way to support myself.
-What skills do I even have that would be useful here?
+Ok then what, they take me and they don’t expect something in return?
+I need to be useful to them or have a way to support myself.
+What skills do I even have that could be useful?
 I can act, I can recite lines, I know a bit about film history and literature.
-All utterly useless in a world that, judging by the raw, untamed wilderness around me, probably values a good blacksmith over a theatre troupe.

 "One step at a time, Shikara.
 First, find civilization.
 Second, deliver your lines.
 Third, figure out the rest.
 Simple."